cvanelteren/splitboard/readme.md

 buttons.

-<a id="org755abbb"></a>
+<a id="org5ab9a94"></a>

-## DONE Connecting the  rotary encoder to GPIO1,  GPIO3 causes odd symbol to appear  when  rotating
+## DONE Odd symbols rotary encoder

-In  addition, when  set in  a particular  condition it  will cause the rotary encoder to fail to upload code.
+Connecting  the rotary  encoder to  GPIO1, GPIO3  causes odd symbol to  appear when rotating  In addition, when set  in a particular  condition it  will cause  the rotary  encoder to fail to upload code.
 This  effect is gone with an additional turn.
 Apparently,  the esp32 has  some flaw in it  that some pins are sensitive to inputs  when uploading code.
 More info can               be                found               here
 <https://github.com/espressif/arduino-esp32/issues/1497>.
 I
 have changed pin  1 to pin 2 which seemed  to have fixed the issue.